CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Conclusion

 \section{Conclusion}

 Our study highlights a key challenge in facial expression recognition by capturing the individuality and variability of human emotional expression.
-While existing CLIP-based ER models rely on generic text prompts to align visual features with emotion categories, they fail to model the diversity of subject-specific facial behaviors.
+While existing CLIP-based ER models rely on generic text prompts or LLM-generated descriptions to align visual features with emotion categories, they fail to model the localized AU-level cues and the diversity of subject-specific facial behaviors.
 Motivated by this limitation, we introduced two approaches: \ours, which integrates fine-grained AU-aware representations, and \ourstt, which adapts AU prompts to each subject at test time.
 Our approach learns distinctive AU activation patterns for each subject, enabling adaptive modeling of individual expressive traits.
 For instance, pain may manifest through “eye tightening’’ and “mouth opening’’ in some individuals, whereas others exhibit cues such as “cheek raising’’ or “rapid eyelid closure.’’
-By adapting AU semantics to each subject, our method learns these personalized activation patterns without requiring subject-level supervision, enabling robust and fine-grained ER.
+By adapting AU semantics to each subject, our method learns these personalized activation patterns without requiring subject-level supervision, enabling robust and fine-grained emotion recognition.